jadrian-abramovitch/NHL-Scraper/README.md

 ---------------
 If you wish to run the code yourself, you will need python 3 installed, along with the following packages: selenium, numpy, pandas, math, re, matplotlib, scipy, and pylab.

+Example Data has been included in the repository to show what the results of the web scraper are.

 Built With
 ----------